All Saints Church, Fulham

 All Saints' Church is the ancient parish church of Fulham, in the County of Middlesex, pre-dating the Reformation.
+The parish was founded in the precinct of Fulham Manor, currently adjacent to it, which was in the possession of the Bishops of London, since the 8th century.
+Hence it began as the parish church of the bishops of London and several of them are buried there.
 It is now an Anglican church in Fulham, London, sited close to the River Thames, beside the northern approach to Putney Bridge.
 The church tower and interior nave and chancel are Grade II* listed.

 History

 There has been a church on the same site for more than 900 years.
 Barbara Denny, a historian of London, writes that the first record of a church here dates from 1154 in the rolls of a tithe dispute.
 Apart from the tower, construction of which began in 1440, the present church building dates from the late Victorian period, having been rebuilt in 1880–1881 by Sir Arthur Blomfield using squared rubblestone, ashlar dressings and windows in the Perpendicular style.
 The church retains many memorials from the earlier church along with a plaque to the First World War dead of the 25th (County of London) Cyclist Battalion of the London Regiment, whose drill hall was at Fulham House from 1908 onwards.

-The building and its churchyard are situated next to Bishop's Park, overlooking the River Thames.
+The building and its churchyard are next to Bishop's Park, overlooking the River Thames.
 The church has a long association with the bishops of London as lords of the manor of Fulham, and is the burial place for many of them.
 The nearby Fulham Palace is the former manor of Fulham and the former residence of the bishops of London.

 Putney Bridge, like its predecessor Fulham Bridge, is unique in that it is the only bridge in Britain to have a church at both ends: the ancient St Mary's Church is located in Putney on the south bank, and All Saints' Church, Fulham, is on the north bank.